berkinkinay/types/README.md

-# types
-web dev with TypeScript
+# this is only test build with typescript